 You will also work closely with multidisciplinary teams, including department leaders, community case managers, behaviour support specialists, programs and cultural support staff, teachers and clinical staff to support the rehabilitation of the young people.

-To help develop the necessary skills, we provide eight weeks of fully-paid induction training.
+To help develop the necessary skills to be a great youth justice worker, we provide eight weeks of fully paid induction training.
 On top of this, we offer ongoing development through learning opportunities, coaching and a variety of other education programs.

 Why choose a career in youth justice custody?